Special Weather Statement issued for Central Gunnison and Uncompahgre River Basin by NWS - News Break

 Special Weather Statement issued for Central Gunnison and Uncompahgre River Basin by NWS

-Effective: 2021-07-23 12:00:00 MDT Expires: 2021-07-23 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rainfall is occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-23 12:00:00 MDT Expires: 2021-07-23 18:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rainfall is occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Central Gunnison and Uncompahgre River Basin; Grand and Battlement Mesas; West Elk and Sawatch Mountains SPECIAL WEATHER STATEMENT At 615 PM MDT, Doppler radar was tracking strong thunderstorms over Hotchkiss, or 23 miles north of Montrose, moving southwest at 5 mph.
-Heavy Rainfall, pea size hail and winds in excess of 30 mph will be possible with these storms.
-Locations impacted include Hotchkiss and Lazear.
-This includes the following highways Colorado 92 between mile markers 16 and 27.
-Colorado 133 between mile markers 1 and 6.alerts.weather.gov
+Target Area: Central Gunnison and Uncompahgre River Basin SPECIAL WEATHER STATEMENT At 546 PM MDT, Doppler radar was tracking a strong thunderstorm over Delta, or 22 miles northwest of Montrose.
+This storm was nearly stationary.
+Heavy rainfall, Pea size hail and winds in excess of 30 mph will be possible with this storm.
+Locations impacted include Delta, Orchard City and Cory.
+This includes the following highways U.S. Highway 50 in Colorado between mile markers 61 and 76.
+Colorado 65 between mile markers 1 and 2.
+Colorado 92 between mile markers 1 and 6.alerts.weather.gov

 Comments / 0